Validator key generation

 Flash and install OS

-1) Download latest Ubuntu OS here or TailsOS here and follow the respective instructions to verify the checksums of the downloaded file.
+1) Download latest TailsOS here and follow the respective instructions to verify the checksums of the downloaded file.

-2) Download an ISO flasher (e.g. BalenaEtcher) and flash your USB drive with your preferred OS.
-Refer to the previous section for steps (1) and (2) if needed.
+2) Download an ISO flasher (e.g. BalenaEtcher) and flash another new and empty USB drive with your preferred OS.
+Refer to the section below under steps (1) and (2) if needed.

 Install and prepare the OS